cnduffield/docker/README.md

 cd my-docker-test
 ```

-* Step 2: Build the sample app
+* Step 2: Build the sample app (Skip to step 3.
+This will be pulled down the the ADD command.)

 You could test the image with our sample app: [sample-app](https://github.com/Bankmonitor/sample-app)